Preshil (Junior Campus): Key influences and design approach

 The schools approach education informed the design approach used.
 The layout accommodates active learning throughout the many internal and external spaces provided.
 The school's pupils were involved in the design process, providing feedback to both the architect and the teachers.

 Preshil, and in particular those buildings designed by Borland, continue a relationship began in the early 20th century between experimental teaching techniques, psychoanalysis and experimental architecture.
-A belief that learning environments are integral to the development of a child was expressed first in Europe in schools such as A. S Neill's Summerhill School and at Dartington Hall where a number of well-known modern architects worked.
+A belief that learning environments are integral to the development of a child was expressed first in Europe in schools such as Alexander Sutherland Neill's Summerhill School and at Dartington Hall where a number of well-known modern architects worked.
 In Australia, the Koornong School at Warrandyte (1939–1947) continued these ideas, in 1939 commissioning local architect Best Overend to design the school's vernacular-style timber buildings of which only the headmaster's house survives.
 Borland was familiar with the Koornong School and his Preshil buildings resemble those at Koornong in their light timber construction, elevation and random placement around the site.

 The rooms are lit via clerestory windows and walls of sliding glass doors and the internal spaces can be divided by folding doors to allow for different uses.
 There are many small spaces attached to the main spaces, and elevated platforms which the children can reach by ladders.

 In an interview undertaken in 1974 Borland stated: "Observing the fact that all kids love to climb and be on different levels, I designed a building that would reflect this by use of levels, and low spaces for example.
 They like the comfortable feeling of the low scale – it’s almost the womb-like syndrome".

 The buildings at Preshil, designed by Borland and his associates, are experimental in design and materials and reflect the participatory design methods becoming fashionable in architecture in the 1960s and 1970s.
 At Preshil, school children participated in the design process, evident in the scale and informality of the design.
 Preshil is an early and outstanding example of the interest of Melbourne architects, led by Borland, in inventive timber architecture, in structural techniques and expressive form, reflecting the exploratory lifestyles of the 1960s and 1970s.
 Preshil is historically significant in reflecting the social changes taking place during the 1960s, in particular the emergence of a counterculture and dissatisfaction with traditional middle class values, including the conservatism of traditional schools and their educational methods.
 Preshil is the only progressive school in Melbourne surviving from the major period of interest in progressive schools in the 1920s and 30s, when the relationship between a child's development and their learning environment began to be explored through experimental architecture.